hudwave/lets-make-lasagne/chapter-02-self-imposed-restrictions/chapter-02-self-imposed-restrictions.md

 1. `with` has access to all local variables in scope.
 For `for_object`, you need to specify exactly which local variables you want to access to as optional arguments.
 These are then passed as arguments to the callback function.
 This is slightly clunky but works!
 2. `with` can both read and write to local variables that hold primitive types such as reals, booleans and strings.
 When these are passed to a function, such as in the `for_objects` callback, the function will receive a copy of the value.
 If you change this value it will not affect the original.

-To get around this you can store any local primitives in a struct and pass that to `for_objects`.
+To get around this you can store any local primitives you need to write to, in a struct and pass that to `for_objects`.
 Structs and arrays are passed by reference rather than by value so when a change is made to them it is changing the same object that was passed into the function.
 This is a workaround but if you need that functionality you can make still make use of it.

 ```
 var locals = { count: 0 };